 Oncology (Cancer Care)

 The team is inter-disciplinary comprising of oncologists, haematologists, nurses, pharmacists, a social worker and clerical navigators.
-They provide highly specialized and individualized care for each patient.
+They each provide highly specialized and individualized care for each patient.

 Cancer Outpatient Services